 Key personnel can include staff members at the master's or baccalaureate level (such as graduate students and research students).
+Key personnel must be included in the budget and budget justification.

 Q: What should be included in the Evaluation section of the Research Plan?